-The most recent hail event noted by NCDC occurred on August 2, 2015.
-A thunderstorm that rapidly intensified over central Wisconsin dropped large hail, up to two inches in diameter, in and around Merrill as it moved across southern Lincoln County.
+On August 2, 2015, a thunderstorm that rapidly intensified over central Wisconsin dropped large hail, up to two inches in diameter, in and around Merrill as it moved across southern Lincoln County.
 Hail completely covered the ground in some locations.
 Penny size hail was reported southeast of Merrill, half dollar size hail was reported at the intersection of Highways 64 and 51, and golf ball size hail was reported west of Merrill.

-Softball size hail fell near Highway 86 and County D near Tomahawk during a widespread hail event on April 25, 2008.
+Softball size hail fell near Highway 86 and County D near Tomahawk during a wide-spread hail event on April 25, 2008.

 Lightning struck and burned a vacant house near Tomahawk on September 25, 1998.
 A lightning strike punched a hole in the roof and significantly damaged the electrical system of a home 3 miles northwest of Merrill on September 10, 1996.

 In May 1996, lightning started a fire that destroyed a home 3 miles southeast of Merrill.
 Damage was estimated at \$150,000.

-Severe Thunderstorm Vulnerability Assessment:
+Severe Thunderstorm Vulnerability Assessment